GUIDANCE ON SUBMITTING ABSTRACTS TO THE 30th EADPH CONGRESS IN TIMISOARA FROM 24 – 26 SEPTEMBER 2026

 15. Do the conclusions reflect the observed results?

-16. Have all the technical requirements e.g. use of italics, no space between 20%, reporting both numbers and percentages and no more than one decimal place been met?
+16. Have all the technical requirements e.g. use of italics, numbers and percentages and no more than one decimal place been met?

 17. Is the English adequate?

-18. Is the abstract no more than 300 words long ?
+18. Is the body of the abstract (aims to end of conclusions sub-sections) no more than 300 words long ?

 19. Are there any other factors which need to be clarified with the authors?